- Search The Registry

 - My Account

-*On this date we recall the birth in 1880 of Angelina Weld Grimke.
-She was a lesbian African American poet, playwright, and author of first staged play by an African American.
+*On this date, we recall the birth in 1880 of Angelina Weld Grimke.
+She was a Black lesbian poet, playwright, and author of the first staged play by an African American.

 Black Women in America An Historical Encyclopedia

 Volumes 1 and 2, edited by Darlene Clark Hine